Dhghomon/easy_rust/README.md

 ## Traits

 We have seen traits before: `Debug`, `Copy`, `Clone` are all traits.
 To give a type a trait, you have to implement it.
 Because `Debug` and the others are so common, we have attributes that automatically do it.
-That's what happens you write `#[derive(Debug)]`: you are automatically implementing `Debug`.
+That's what happens when you write `#[derive(Debug)]`: you are automatically implementing `Debug`.

 ```rust
 #[derive(Debug)]